taufik-nurrohman/text-editor/TE.HTML/README.md

     classes: {
         formats: {}
     },
+    advance_a: 1, // detect external URL and automatically adds `rel="nofollow" target="_blank"` attribute to the link markup
     advance_img: true, // insert image with a `<figure>` element if title field is defined
     advance_table: true, // include `<thead>`, `<tbody>` and `<tfoot>` markup
     formats: {